 The Inter-Fraternity Council sponsors a flag football game which takes place prior to Thanksgiving Break on the John Makuvek Field.
 Panhellenic Council supports and assists the Inter-Fraternity Council with this event.
 Each of the four fraternity chapters form a team of member participants to compete with one another for the title of Turkey Bowl Champions.

 Sponsored by the Panhellenic Council, Moravian College supports National Panhellenic Badge Day.
 Often held in late February or early March, Badge Day is a time when all sorority women are encouraged to wear their sorority badge and appropriate badge attire.
 Panhellenic invites those women who choose to participate to gather in the HUB late in the afternoon to celebrate and come together for a photo of Moravian’s Panhellenic community.

 A week-long competition between each chapter, typically held in late March or early April, Greek Week includes a variety of different events including, but not limited to a field day and trivia evening.
 Greek Week concludes with a Greek Musikfest competition at the end of the week.
 All proceeds raised during Greek Week are donated to a philanthropy identified by Greek Council during the planning process.

-Greek Week 2017 was held March 20-24.
-The Greek community with the support of Greeks and non-Greeks raised over $700.00 for the Make-A-Wish Foundation.
+Greek Week 2018 was held March 19-23.
+The Greek community with the support of Greeks and non-Greeks raised money for the American Foundation for Suicide Prevention.
 Alpha Sigma Alpha Sorority were named Greek Week Champions.
-The date for Greek Week 2018 will be announced this summer.
+The date for Greek Week 2019 will be announced this summer.